LET Distributes Free Reflective Vests for Safer Travel

 2025-05-28

 In Monroe, the Lake Erie Transit is launching a new initiative to enhance road safety.
-Recognizing that pedestrians and cyclists are at a higher risk of being overlooked by drivers during low-light conditions, especially in winter when people are often outdoors before sunrise and after sunset, the transit system has decided to distribute free reflective safety vests.
-The general manager of the Monroe-based transit system stated in an official announcement that during these dark hours, it can be difficult for drivers to spot individuals on the roadside.
+Recognizing that pedestrians and cyclists are at a higher risk of being overlooked by drivers during low-light conditions, the transit system has decided to distribute free reflective safety vests.
+During these dark hours, it can be difficult for drivers to spot individuals on the roadside.

-Additionally, drivers are keeping records of the details related to each distribution, including the location, time, reason, and, if possible, the identity of the recipient.
+Additionally, drivers are keeping records of the details related to each distribution.
 The transit agency's executive assistant noted that many bus drivers have encountered situations where passengers and other residents were walking along the road in the dark or fog, dressed in dark clothing.
 Drivers expressed concerns that even a minor distraction could have led to collisions in such scenarios, highlighting the importance of increased visibility.
 Lake Erie Transit operates eight fixed-route bus lines in Monroe and adjacent areas of Frenchtown and Monroe Charter townships.
 It also provides Dial-a-Ride service in Frenchtown and Bedford townships, aiming to improve transportation accessibility and safety for the local community.